cvxpy/cvxpy/README.md

 For basic usage questions (e.g., "Why isn't my problem DCP?"), please use [StackOverflow](https://stackoverflow.com/questions/tagged/cvxpy) instead.

-## Communication
+## Community
+The CVXPY community consists of researchers, data scientists, software engineers, and students from all over the world.
+We welcome you to join us!

+* To chat with the CVXPY community in real-time, join us on [Discord](https://discord.gg/4urRQeGBCr).
-To communicate with the CVXPY developer community, create a [Github issue](https://github.com/cvxpy/cvxpy/issues) or use the [CVXPY mailing list](https://groups.google.com/forum/#!forum/cvxpy).
+* To have longer, in-depth discussions with the CVXPY community, use [Github Discussions](https://github.com/cvxpy/cvxpy/discussions).
+* To share feature requests and bug reports, use [Github Issues](https://github.com/cvxpy/cvxpy/issues).

 Please be respectful in your communications with the CVXPY community, and make sure to abide by our [code of conduct](https://github.com/cvxpy/cvxpy/blob/master/CODE_OF_CONDUCT.md).

 ## Contributing
 We appreciate all contributions.
 You don't need to be an expert in convex